 - Toasted sesame seeds for garnish, optional

-- Season beef with salt and pepper.
-Put olive oil in the cooking pot and select browning.
-When oil begins to sizzle, brown meat in batches until all meat is browned—do not crowd.
-Transfer meat to a plate when browned.
+- Season the beef with pepper to taste.
+Put olive oil in the cooking pot and select Browning or Saute.
+When the oil begins to sizzle, quickly brown the meat in batches until all of the meat is browned—do not crowd the pot.
+(Usually, I'll only brown one side of the meat.
+You don't want to spend a lot of time browning.)
+Transfer the browned meat to a plate.

-- When all meat is browned select Saute and add chopped onion to the pot.
-Saute for 1 to 2 minutes until onion starts to soften.
-Add garlic and saute for 1 minute more.
+- Add the chopped onion to the pot.
+Saute for 1 to 2 minutes, until it starts to soften.
+Add the garlic and saute for 1 minute more.

-- Add beef broth, soy sauce, brown sugar, sesame oil, and red pepper flakes to the pot.
-Stir until sugar is dissolved.
+- Stir in the beef broth, soy sauce, brown sugar, sesame oil, and red pepper flakes, stirring until the sugar is dissolved.

-- Add browned beef and any accumulated juices.
-Select High Pressure.
-Set timer for 12 minutes.
-(About 5 minutes to reach pressure.)
+- Add the browned beef and any accumulated juices.
+Lock the lid in place.
+Select High Pressure and set the cook time for 12 minutes.

-- Place broccoli in microwave-safe bowl with 1/4 cup water.
-Microwave 3 – 4 minutes until broccoli is tender.
+- While the beef is cooking, place broccoli in a microwave-safe bowl with 1/4 cup water.
+Microwave 3 to 4 minutes until broccoli is tender.

-- When beep sounds turn pressure cooker off and use quick pressure release.
-When valve drops carefully remove the lid.
+- When the cook time ends, turn off the pressure cooker off.
+Use a quick pressure release.
+When the valve drops, carefully remove the lid.

-- In a cup combine cornstarch and water; stir until smooth.
-Add to pressure cooker pot.
-Stir well to combine.
-Select browning and stir until sauce comes to a boil and thickens.
-Add steam broccoli.
+- In a small bowl, combine cornstarch and water and stir until smooth.
+Select Simmer/Saute and add to the pressure cooking pot.
+Stir well to combine, and continue stirring until the sauce comes to a boil and thickens.
+Add the steamed broccoli.